-Compulsory identification system since 1950s and computerised identification system for bovines, SANITEL, fully operational since June 1997
+Compulsory identification system since 1950s and computerised identification system for bovines, SANITEL-B, fully operational since last quarter of 1994.
+It facilitates traceability and supports surveillance of clinical BSE cases and potentially infected cohorts.

 2.12 Factor 6: Surveillance

 2.121 Description of the surveillance system and its development over time